 Anse Source d’Argent Beach

-Climb aboard our luxury yacht for a new destination in the Seychelles.
+Climb aboard our one of our luxury yachts for a new destination in the Seychelles.
 You will now proceed and dock on La Digue Island and discover the Anse Source d’Argent beach.
-You probably already know this name as it is one of the most famous beaches, if not the most famous, in Seychelles.
+You probably already know this name as it is one of the most famous beaches, if not the most famous, in The Seychelles.

-This long quiet beach is very well preserved and if you decide to access it, you can get into your cocoon and enjoy a day under the burning Seychelles sun.
+This long quiet beach is very well preserved and if you decide to access it, you can enjoy your own little natural cocoon and enjoy a day under the burning Seychelles sun.
 It is easy to understand why this the best yachting destination, with its beautiful coasts, and one of the most popular destinations for internationally renowned stars.
-Its name comes from the imposing grey granite rocks scattered all along the coastline.
+The name Anse Source d’Argent comes from the imposing grey granite rocks scattered all along the coastline.
 The sun creates a magnificent ballet of colors and lights by playing with the imposing palm and coconut trees.

 Victoria: capital of the Seychelles